• Skip to primary navigation

 7) Simple Emergency Lamp Circuit using 1 Watt LEDs

-Here we learn a simple 1 watt led emergency lamp circuit using li-ion battery.
+Here I have explained a simple 1 watt led emergency lamp circuit using li-ion battery.
 The design was requested by one of the keen readers of this blog, Mr. Haroon Khurshid.

 Technical Specifications